How ‘per-page’ pricing masks the true cost of your VDR

 Additionally, there’s a question of how your vendor manages project extensions.

 It’s not unusual for transactions to take longer than you expected.
 What happens to the cost of your VDR if you end up using it for a month longer than initially planned?
-And what if you need three more months?

 With an Ideals VDR, any contract extensions will be charged at the same rate as in the original contract, so you know exactly how much the additional time will cost.

-• Total uploads vs. data amount billed
+3. Total uploads vs. data amount billed

-In the process of preparation for due diligence, for instance, you probably delete some documents from the data room to make some edits.
+In the process of preparation for due diligence, for instance, you probably delete some documents from the data room to make edits.
 You then upload those documents to the data room again.

 And here’s a surprise: you’re charged for them again.
 Legacy vendors will typically charge you for each page you upload, even if you edit and re-upload the same page more than once.